 - Not ideal for someone wanting lots of versatility

-Singer 1304 vs Singer M1500
+Singer 1304 vs. Singer M1500

 The Singer M1500 is the newer version of the Singer 1304.
 It has a sleeker appearance but is otherwise the same in function and in operation.
 So, purchase whichever you like best or is more cost-efficient at the time!

-Singer 1304 vs Brother XM2701
+Singer 1304 vs. Brother XM2701

-The Brother XM2701 and Singer Start 1304 are both mechanical, entry-level sewing machines.
-The Brother XM2701 features a whole lot more for the price, though.
 It includes an automatic needle threader, 27 stitches (with an option to change both stitch length and width), and an automatic one-step buttonhole.

 It also has a top-load, quickset bobbin, which is much easier.
 There are basic threading directions printed on the base of the machine, too.

 Priced similarly, I wholeheartedly think the Brother XM2701 is a better sewing machine for the money, BUT that doesn’t mean it is necessarily right for you.
 I ultimately decided the simpler the better for my daughter.
-The Singer 1304 is perfect for kids and perfect for beginners who will get confused with too many options and features.